Unemployment Insurance Claimant Handbook

-If you are a member of a dispatching union, you must be in good standing and on your union's out-of-work list.
+If you are a member of a dispatching union, you must be in good standing.
 If you are outside of Alaska, you must register with the local state workforce agency office or with the local chapter of a dispatching union.
 Proof of out-of-state registration may be requested.

 To register for work in AlaskaJobs go online to alaskajobs.alaska.gov or call your nearest job center.